JadeAnt/NYC-Vision-Zero-MLOPS/README.md

 - Direct execution on VMs will be avoided, ensuring portability and scalability.

 (4) Lecture Material Reference
-- The implementation of continuous X will reference the Lab 3 manual on DevOps for ML.
-The contents listed for this section is subject to change when the reference is released.
+- The implementation of continuous X references the Lab 3 manual on DevOps for ML.

 ### How to Run on Chameleon